orionkimenkerGit/Flow-CRM-App/README.md

-Vaadin application with Spring Boot.
-(Vaadin CRM tutorial)
+Vaadin application with Spring Boot. (refer to Vaadin's CRM tutorial)

 ## Running the application